Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Methods

 \subsection{Simulations}

 Two types of simulations were run on each of the 100 processed cases: baseline pacing to calculate local activation time (LAT) maps and atrial fibrillation simulations for which phase singularity (PS) maps were calculated.
 The openCARP simulator~\cite{Plank2021-opencarp} was used to run the simulations, using the Courtemance human atrial model~\cite{courtemanche1998-ionic} with AF electrical remodelling~\cite{courtemanche1999ionic}.
 Similar to the work by~\cite{Roney2021-atlas}, longitudinal conductivity was set to 0.4$S/m$ and transverse conductivity to 0.1$S/m$.
 For baseline pacing, the model was stimulated at the RSPV rim and run for 1s.
-Local activation time (LAT) maps were calculated for bilayer model simulations with two of the fibre fields available in Section~\ref{sec:methods-uac}, namely fibre file 1 and the Labarthe~\cite{labarthe2016_model} fibre field.
+Local activation time (LAT) maps were calculated for bilayer model simulations with two of the fibre field 1 and the Labarthe~\cite{labarthe2016_model} fibre field.
 AF was initiated using an arrangement of four Archimedean spirals, and phase singularity maps were calculated following our previous study~\cite{roney2020silico}.

 \paragraph{Assessment Metrics.} The local activation time ($LAT$) maps were compared in two ways: first, the pairwise correlation coefficient was calculated from the mapping data, as reported by~\cite{Lubrecht2021_latcv}; then the total activation time was compared in both inter and intra-operator variability cases.
 The local conduction velocity (CV) was calculated as the inverse of the magnitude of the gradient ($1/\Vert \nabla LAT \Vert$)~\cite{Cantwell2015_cv}.
 The mean conduction velocity was compared in both inter and intra-operator variability cases.
 Finally, as reported by~\cite{Li2020_ps}, two calculations were performed on each pair of phase singularity (PS) maps: the Pearson correlation coefficient and the structural similarity index.